IvanRoman/Grid-Eye_Electric_Imp/README.md

-# Grid Eye Electric Imp
+# Grid Eye for the Electric Imp

 This Grid-Eye code was ported over from Arduino to the Electric Imp.
 Original Arduino code can be found here: